sozoalvin/Food-Delivery-Server/README.md

 <link rel="stylesheet" href="styles.css">

 # Food Delivery REST API Backend Server
 Full REST API Backend Server System for Food Delivery Applications.
 Written in go/ golang with search, auto complete and suggestive search as well.
-The server also utilizes different flags that can be switced on and off, depending on environment settings and testing requirements.
+The server also utilizes different flags that can be switched on and off, depending on environment settings and testing requirements.

 <img src = "https://i.imgur.com/XFUVxvV.png" width="700">